Grand theft auto in Wisconsin: Is it a crime?

-If you are charged with stealing a car, contact Meyer Van Severen, S.C. immediately.
+If you are charged with stealing a car, contact Van Severen Law Office immediately.
 Our criminal defense attorneys specialize on providing the best criminal defense representation throughout Wisconsin.
 We answer phones 24/7 at (414) 270-0202.
 Below, criminal defense attorney Ben Van Severen explains why grand theft auto isn’t a crime in Wisconsin:

 What is grand theft auto?

 … a serious crime that involves stealing a vehicle with the intent to keep it permanently.
 Stealing a car for the purpose of taking it around the block, or joyriding, would not be considered grand theft auto.
 If a person were to steal the vehicle and then go on to sell any part of it, then a charge of grand theft auto is likely.